hwangwoojin/hwangwoojin/README.md

 **hwangwoojin/hwangwoojin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on Ruby on Rails.
+- 🔭 I’m currently working on Rails.
 - 🌱 I’m currently learning React

 <!--